naturalis/brassica-snps/README.md

     |   `-- $CONTRAST6
     `-- sqlite (contains chromosomes.tsv)

-    * note that in this structure, the root folder can have any name, as long as this is specified as the value of the $DATA environment variable.
+> note that in this structure, the root folder can have any name, as long
+> as this is specified as the value of the $DATA environment variable.
-      Likewise, the samples can have any name.
-In our analysis, they were labelled SAMPLE1=group-1-EF, SAMPLE2=group-2-IF, SAMPLE3=group-3-LF and
+> Likewise, the samples and contrasts can have any name.
+In our analysis, they
+> were labelled SAMPLE1=group-1-EF, SAMPLE2=group-2-IF, SAMPLE3=group-3-LF and
+> SAMPLE4=group-5-NF but this can be anything reasonable.
+For the contrasts, we
+> use CONTRAST1=EF-IF, CONTRAST2=EF-LF, CONTRAST3=EF-NF, CONTRAST4=IF-LF,
-      SAMPLE4=group-5-NF but this can be anything reasonable.
-As always, it is advisable to avoid special characters (such as directory separator symbols)
+> CONTRAST5=IF-NF and CONTRAST6=LF-NF.
+As always, it is
+> advisable to avoid special characters (such as directory separator symbols)
-      and spaces in folder names.
+> and spaces in folder names.

 With the above structure in place, the analysis steps as described in the supplementary methods PDF can be performed.
 Where applicable, the PDF